sourcegraph/about/content/blogposts/2024/cody-vscode-1-8-0-release.md

 ## Support for Claude 3

-For Cody Pro users, Cody now supports the new [Claude 3](https://www.anthropic.com/news/claude-3-family) models Claude 3 Opus and Claude 3 Sonnet for Chat, Code Editing and Commands.
+For Cody Pro users, Cody now supports the new [Claude 3](https://www.anthropic.com/news/claude-3-family) models Opus and Sonnet for Chat, Code Editing and Commands.

+![](https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1.8.0/claude3.png)

 Claude 3 Sonnet is the faster model, but produces answers with a lower level of intelligence.

-Claude 3 Opus is the most powerful model, providing the highest quality code output and answer quality.
+Claude 3 Opus (recommended) is the most powerful model, providing the highest quality code output and answer quality.

-![](https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1.8.0/claude3.png)

 ## Local Ollama models for chat and commands (experimental)

 Cody now supports using [Ollama](https://ollama.com) to run local models for chat and commands, available for Cody Pro users.
 To setup Cody chat to use Ollama:

 1. Download Ollama from https://ollama.com/download
 2. Launch Ollama (ensure the Ollama logo appears in your menu bar)